OpenSDP/college-going-r/docs/college_going_hs_grad.md

 college.
 Each guide includes several analyses in the form of charts together with Stata analysis and graphing code to generate each chart.

-Once youâ€™ve identified analyses that you want to try to replicate or modify, click the "Download" buttons to download Stata code and sample data.
+Once you’ve identified analyses that you want to try to replicate or modify, click the "Download" buttons to download Stata code and sample data.
 You can make changes to the charts using the code and sample data, or modify the code to work with your own data.
-If you're familiar with Github, you can click â€œGo to Repositoryâ€ and clone the entire College-Going Pathways repository to your own computer.
+If you're familiar with Github, you can click “Go to Repository” and clone the entire College-Going Pathways repository to your own computer.
 Go to the Participate page to read about more ways to engage with the OpenSDP community.